BlockchainCommons/lifehash.info/README.md

 ### _by [Wolf McNally](https://www.github.com/wolfmcnally) and [Christopher Allen](https://www.github.com/ChristopherA)_

 <a href="https://lifehash.info"><img src="Nexus-Images/lifehash-info.png" align="right" width=400></a>
-This is a central repo for LifeHash, a method of visual hash visualization that creates beautiful, deterministic icons.
+This is a central repo for LifeHash, a method of hash visualization that creates beautiful, deterministic icons.
 <br><br>

-It also contains the data for our [lifehash.info](https://lifehash.info) demonstration site for LifeHash, which uses our [reference C++ implementation of LifeHash](https://github.com/BlockchainCommons/bc-lifehash) compiled to [WebAssembly](https://webassembly.org/).
+It also contains the code for our [lifehash.info](https://lifehash.info) demonstration site for LifeHash, which uses our [reference C++ implementation of LifeHash](https://github.com/BlockchainCommons/bc-lifehash) compiled to [WebAssembly](https://webassembly.org/).
 The page itself can be accessed [here](http://lifehash.info).

 ## Overview